uebriges/gooderreads/README.md

 <p>goodreads.com</p>

 Don't let bad reviews rain on your parade.
 This extension hides all 1, 2, and 3 star reviews, and the average rating.
-This let's authors focus on what readers love, and what they love to do: write.
+This lets authors focus on what readers love, and what they love to do: write.
 Designed by the spouse of an author, for the peace of mind of writers everywhere.

 </div>